For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are some things to avoid when using cashback sites:

-• Don't be led astray by flashy deals – It's easy to get excited by a £100 cashback deal on a new broadband package.
+• Don't be distracted by flashy deals – It's easy to get excited by a £100 cashback deal on a new broadband package.
 But, if you don't actually need a new contract, don't go for it.
 Broadband providers also don't have the best reputation for being easy to understand.
 Even if they're offering great cashback, they might be stinging you with other charges.

-• Don't assume anything Just because you've followed the instructions, it doesn't mean that the money is yours.
+• Don't assume anything Just because you've followed the instructions, it doesn't mean the money is yours.
 Complications can occur that might lead to you missing out on your cash.
 To avoid disappointment, try not to rely too heavily on getting your rewards – instead, think of it as a bonus if you make some cash.
 If you have any issues, contact the cashback site's customer service department.

 • Don't think that every deal is set in stone There can be disputes between brands and cashback sites that might prevent you from getting what you're due.
-Admittedly, this is a pitfall of going for cashback – nothing is guaranteed until it's safely in your bank account.
+Admittedly, this is a pitfall of going for cashback.
+Nothing is guaranteed until it's safely in your bank account.

 Katie Paterson